Cosium/web-native-messaging-host/README.md

 As soon as a `Channel` is open, the current library will swap `System.in` and `System.out` for instances throwing exception on any interaction attempt coming from components foreign to the current library.
 On `Channel` shutdown, the library will swap back the standard `System.in` and `System.out` instances.
 The current library cannot cover the full application lifecycle, therefore it is only a best effort.

-Using `System.out` (e.g. for logging) before opening a `Channel` will trigger a fatal error on the browser side leading the end of the communication channel and the native application shutdown.
+Using `System.out` (e.g. for logging) before opening a `Channel` will probably trigger a fatal error on the browser side leading to the end of the communication channel and the native application shutdown.

 # Quick start